The Aviation Blog – Who, why, and how!

 - Search engines give high ranks for blogs because they publish a lot of current content about your topic

-But you know that just having a blog doesn’t promise all of these benefits.
+But you know that just having an aviation blog doesn’t promise all of these benefits.
 Your results depend on publishing a high quality, popular, engaging blog.

-Wondering what to write about, or if blogging is a good option for your company?
+Wondering what aviation topics to write about, or if blogging is a good option for your company?

 Follow a few aviation industry blogs for awhile and see what you like or dislike about them.